anton-k/mig/docs/src/03-response-anatomy.md

   bad :: Status -> RespError a -> a
 ```

-Sometimes at rare cases we do not wnat to return any content from response.
+Sometimes at rare cases we do not what to return any content from response.
-we can just report error status and leave the body empty:
+We can just report error status and leave the body empty:

 ```haskell
   -- | response with no content